danieljprice/splash/docs/advanced.rst

    :name: fig:starpart2
    :width: 50.0%

-   Second stage in the star formation figure tutorial: having applied physical units, zooming in and pressing ‘a’ on the colour bar
+   Second stage in the star formation figure tutorial: having applied physical units, zooming in and pressing ``a`` on the colour bar

-For this kind of plot, the Bate colour scheme looks better – pressing ‘m’ with the mouse in the plot window changes the colour scheme, producing the plot shown in :numref:`fig:starpart2b`.
+For this kind of plot, the Bate colour scheme looks better – pressing ``m`` with the mouse in the plot window changes the colour scheme, producing the plot shown in :numref:`fig:starpart2b`.

 .. figure:: figs/starpart4.png